 being amused.
 Moreover, it appeared that he respected the ability of others to

-by how serious Walter was about playing his trumpet.
-For me, band was another
+how serious Walter was about playing his trumpet.
+For me, band was another form

-form of diversion to keep me busy and away from my home.
-Walter, Arthur
+of diversion to keep me busy and away from my home.
+Walter, Arthur Schneebalg,

-Schneebalg, Peggy Ervin, and a number of other classmates really took their
+Peggy Ervin, and a number of other classmates really took their music seriously.

-dedication and commitment.
-What is more, I regret that it took me so long to
+commitment.
+What is more, I regret that it took me so long to find a career

 Carl Passoff – I have documented my